Family law information

 If you are unhappy with the way the police or CPS have behaved towards you or handled your case then you can put in a complaint.
 This legal guide explains your options.

-This handbook will explain the different stages of the legal process, from the point of deciding whether to report the incident to the police, through to the trial, the outcome of the trial and sentence.
-From Report to Court also sets out the relevant law and what obligations the different agencies in the criminal justice system have to survivors.
+This guide is for adult survivors of sexual violence.
+It explains the stages of the legal process, from deciding whether to report the incident to the police, through to the trial, the outcome of the trial and sentence.
+It sets out the relevant law and what obligations the different agencies in the criminal justice system have to survivors.

 This guide summarises some of your rights and what you should expect from the criminal justice system as a survivor of sexual violence.